 Because of French influence, andouille sausages are also typical of both Creole and Cajun cuisine in Louisiana, in the United States.

 The correct pronunciation of andouille in French can be phonetically transcribed as ohn-doo-yuh.
 The first part, "An", is transcribed as -ohn.
 This is partially because the way that the "A" is pronounced is influenced by the brief nasal "N" after it.
-This causes it sound similar to the word "ohm".
+This causes it to sound similar to the word "ohm".
 The final part, characterized by the double "L" is often mistakenly pronounced with an "ee" sound, resulting in Ahn-doo-ee.
-The correct way to pronounce it is closer to a -yuh sound with a slightly closed and short "u".
+The correct way to pronounce it is closer to a -yuh sound, with a slightly closed and short "u".